NOAA's National Weather Service (NWS) Collection. Location: Orange, Australia. Photographer: Mr. Shane Lear (image wea00628);

 Terrell, John Edward (2014).
 A Talent for Friendship: Rediscovery of a Remarkable Trait.
 New York: Oxford.

-This is Part 5 of a continuing series of posts on dynamic network analysis.
-6. What is a network?
+This is Part 5 in a series of posts introducing dynamic network analysis.
+Next up: 6.
+What is a network?

 © 2018 John Edward Terrell.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author(s) and source are credited.
 The statements and opinions expressed are those of the author(s) and do not constitute official statements or positions of the Editors and others associated with SCIENCE DIALOGUES.